austinjosephmetz/riaWeatherApp/README.md

 # riaWeatherApp
 Weather app sample using Vue and Tailwind for styling

-to run clone the repo onto a system with NPM and within riaWeatherApp/riaWeatherAppAustinMetz/ run the following commands:
+to run clone the repo onto a system with NPM and within riaWeatherApp/riaWeatherAppAustinMetz/ run the following commands

-npm install \n
+npm install
 npm run dev

 this will run the application on a localhost url that you can access in your browser and view the current version of the application.